cback agents

 The prune agent is responsible for the execution of prune jobs within cback, this takes the form of picking prune jobs that have entered a pending status, executing them by:

-- checking against a group configuration
+checking against a group configuration

 retention_policy

-and the age of snapshots in a repository, to determine which snapshots have exceeded their lifespan and must be deleted from the repository. - if
+and the age of snapshots in a repository, to determine which snapshots have exceeded their lifespan and must be deleted from the repository. -

 graceful

-deletion is enabled, for a tag provided by a cback portalSNAPSHOT DELETE
+deletion is enabled for a tag provided by a cback portalSNAPSHOT DELETE

-[Note} The default configuration behaviour, is for graceful_deletion
+[note] The default configuration behaviour is for graceful_deletion

 to be enabled in the prune agent at the

-group level, thus protecting snapshots in a cback system from accidental scheduled pruning, it must be explicitly
+group level, thus protecting snapshots in a cback system from accidental scheduled pruning.
+It must be explicitly

 disabled to use a retention policy.